apache/iceberg/docs/flink-getting-started.md

 For more doc about options of the rewrite files action, please see [RewriteDataFilesAction](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/flink/actions/RewriteDataFilesAction.html)

-## Type compatibility
+## Type conversion

-Iceberg's type system is mapped to Flink's type system.
-This type conversion can be done by Iceberg automatically, though the following cases need to be considered.
-See the notes section below for compatibility concerns and how to overcome them.
+Iceberg's integration for Flink automatically converts between Flink and Iceberg types.
+When writing to a table with types that are not supported by Flink, like UUID, Iceberg will accept and convert values from the Flink type.

-### Flink type to Iceberg type
+### Flink to Iceberg

-This type conversion table describes how Flink types are converted to the Iceberg types.
-The conversion applies on both creating Iceberg table and writing to Iceberg table via Flink.
+Flink types are converted to Iceberg types according to the following table:

 | Flink               | Iceberg                    | Notes         |
 |-----------------    |----------------------------|---------------|